Updated on July 17th, 2022

 While it’s possible to include some extra code in your website, this task is most easily handled by plugins.

 Below, I’ll describe a few of the best plugins to embed Youtube videos:

 Elementor Video Widget – Our Preferred Option

-This is currently our favourite option and works fine with basic Elementor (free plan).
+This is currently our favourite option and works fine with basic Elementor (free or paid plans).